Attention! Your Vision Language Model Could Be Maliciously Manipulated: Methodology

 Here $\tau \in \mathbb{R}^{n\times d}$ denotes a flattened intermediate representation of the decoder, $W_Q^{(i)}, W_K^{(i)}, W_V^{(i)} \in \mathbb{R}^{d\times d_\tau}$ are learnable projection metrics.
 The FFN typically employs a two-layer fully connected network with a non-linear activation function, such as Gaussian Error Linear Unit (GELU).

 To gain a deeper understanding of the VLM's modality fusion mechanism between text and image, we consider a toy example where the decoder consists of a single transformer block with a single-head attention module.
 Formally, the decoder can be expressed as $\mathcal{D}(\tau)=\mathrm{FFN}(\mathrm{Attention}(Q, K, V))$, where $\tau = [\ET{t_{1:n}}, \EI{x}]$ in Eq.~\eqref{eq:attention}.
 Note that we ignore the residual connection for simplicity.
 As shown in Fig.~\ref{fig:overview}~(c), the self-attention operation effectively fuses text and image embeddings within the $QK^T$ matrix.
+Since the attention mechanism computes interactions between all token pairs uniformly, it effectively fuses the textual and visual features but does not distinguish between them.
 Given that visual inputs typically exhibit continuous representations in contrast to the discrete nature of textual tokens, we hypothesize that \textit{the image exerts a more pronounced influence on the model's output distribution within a local neighborhood}.
 To empirically validate this hypothesis, we conduct an experiment comparing the sensitivity of the output distribution to perturbations in the textual and visual modalities.
 Specifically, we measure the resultant fluctuations when (1) replacing words with their synonyms (textual perturbation) and (2) introducing random noise to the image (visual perturbation).
 The results in Fig.~\ref{fig:method} demonstrate that the output distribution exhibits greater sensitivity to image perturbations than to synonym substitutions, thereby supporting our hypothesis.
 This observation suggests that \textit{VLMs are susceptible to imperceptible adversarial perturbations on the visual input, offering a potential avenue for manipulating model behavior}.